juanfelipesernavillada/SolucionMuebles/portfolio-demo/README.md

 This version intentionally does not include the complete production stack.
 It excludes:

-PostgreSQL

-Express

-EJS
+* ❌PostgreSQL

+* ❌Express

+* ❌EJS

-Backend APIs
+* ❌Backend APIs

-Authentication
+* ❌Authentication

-Administration tooling
+* ❌Administration tooling

-Production monitoring
+* ❌Production monitoring

-CI/CD
+* ❌CI/CD

-The complete business catalog
+* ❌The complete business catalog

-These omissions are deliberate and exist to keep the public demonstration lightweight and instantly accessible.
+✅These omissions are deliberate and exist to keep the public demonstration lightweight and instantly accessible.

 ## 🔮 Future Extensions

 The configuration model can be expanded with additional dimensions such as:

-Fabric + Leg Type + Cushion configuration + Material + Additional components
+## **Fabric + Leg Type + Cushion configuration + Material + Additional components**

-The same approach could also support richer visual experiences such as 360-degree product presentation.
+* The same approach could also support richer visual experiences such as 360-degree product presentation.

 ## 📖 Portfolio Context

-This demo is based on an MVP developed for a real furniture manufacturing business.
+> This demo is based on an MVP developed for a real furniture manufacturing business.
 The business ultimately decided not to proceed with production deployment because its existing sales workflow did not currently require the additional operational overhead.
 The implementation is therefore presented as a technical portfolio case study rather than as a production storefront.

 ## 🚀 Deployment

 This directory is designed to be compatible with static hosting platforms such as:

-GitHub Pages (currently deployed)
+* GitHub Pages (currently deployed)

-Netlify
+* Netlify

-Vercel
+* Vercel

-Cloudflare Pages
+* Cloudflare Pages

 The published demo requires only the files contained within this directory and does not require a database or private server-side infrastructure.